Bulge Lake (Minnesota)

-Bulge Lake is a 12-acre lake in Cook County, Minnesota which is tributary to the Poplar River.
+Bulge Lake is a 12-acre lake in Cook County, Minnesota which is a tributary to the Poplar River.
 Bulge Lake reaches a maximum depth of 19 feet in a sudden depression just west of the mouth of the stream leading to Dogtrot Lake.
 Bulge lake is accessible through portages to Silver Lake and Dogtrot Lake.
 A fisheries survey turned up populations of walleye, northern pike, yellow perch, and white suckers.